|

 5. Move to the left and exit.

-Note: Turning right doesn't always mean that it will be the 3rd exit or more.
+Note: Turning right doesn't always mean it will be the 3rd exit or more.
 On this sign you can see that going towards Shirley is to the right but it's the 2nd exit.
 Here you would still need the right-hand lane and signal right on approach.

 |